Decisions about primary schools for children with disability

 These include policies on emergency procedures, management of medical conditions, bullying, attendance, student engagement and many other things.
 You can ask for copies of these documents.

-Things to look for include inclusion of particular disabilities in policies such as student welfare or learning – for example, a specific mention of dyslexia in the language policy.
-Or policies that emphasise valuing difference – for example, a school with an inclusive environment policy might encourage visiting speakers who have such differences.
+Things to look for include inclusion of particular disabilities in policies like student welfare or learning – for example, a specific mention of dyslexia in the language policy.

 The questions you ask will depend on your child’s needs and any particular concerns you have.
 Here are some ideas to get you started.